sinkingsugar/neuromancer/README.md

 Neural networks and Neuro-evolution building blocks in pure nim.

 The goal is to support any nim backend (c, c++, js, llvm, etc..)

+Inclues LSTM, Perceptron and NARX basic networks so far.